DivitGitHub/UdacityPopularMovies/README.md

 # UdacityPopularMovies

 Here is an android application for the Udacity Popular movies project.
-The application fetches data from themoviedb via AsyncLoaders and the user is able to store the movies for offline view using SQLite.
+The app shows a list of popular/top rated movies that’s also optimized for tablets.
+In addition the app allows users to save favorites (for offline view), play trailers and read user reviews for a particular movie.
+Fetches movie information using themoviedb.org web API.

 ## PROJECT SPECIFICATION